 This is an autologous procedure where the platelets are harvested from the patient’s own blood.
 After separating the platelets in a centrifuge, it is injected into the source of pain or point of injury.

-These two plantar fasciitis treatments are expanding in popularity, as patients seek out regenerative approaches to treat this painful condition.
+These regenerative approaches to plantar fasciitis treatment are expanding in popularity, as patients seek out longer-term and more permanent solutions to treat this painful condition.

 If you found this blog valuable, subscribe to BioInformant’s stem cell industry updates.

 Do you have more questions about plantar fasciitis stem cell treatments?
-Mention them in the comments below.
+Ask them in the comments below.